Back to PART 1 & 6 Complaints

 (b) The SMF has followed the Adjudicator's mistake of believing the Administrative Error to be factual, by disregarding the Crucial Evidence.

-(c) Rather than addressing the Applicant tenants' legitimate reasons for declining to renew the lease contained within the Crucial Evidence as summarised by the Evidence Brief, the SMF has chosen to believe a deliberate pack of lies that intentionally obscured the essential true facts.
+(c) Rather than addressing the Applicant tenants' legitimate reasons for declining to renew the lease contained within the Crucial Evidence as summarised by the Evidence Brief, the SMF has chosen to follow the errors of the Adjudicator as have been set out at Complaint 5 of the Q1363-23 hearing, that had at the time, obscured the essential true facts set out in the Statement of Claimwhich in fact had not been denied by the Respondents, in their undated and unsigned Response.

 QCAT ADMINISTRATION IS REQUESTED TO EXPLAIN: